 This unique adaptation of Shakespeare’s lively comedy Much Ado About Nothing pairs Berlioz’s exuberant opera score with English text lifted directly from the Bard himself.
 Overheard confessions, unfortunate reactions, tender reconciliations, and plenty of witty banter glide on a warm breeze of masterful orchestration.

 May 5–19, 2018: Aida

 This monumental masterpiece showcases Verdi’s power to translate human emotions into magnificent music.
-A high-stakes love triangle between a captured princess, a conflicted military commander, and the King’s formidable daughter unfolds in a variety of Egyptian locales amid glorious spectacle and rousing choruses.
+A high-stakes love triangle between a captured princess, a conflicted military commander, and the King’s formidable daughter unfolds amid glorious spectacle and rousing choruses.